sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 | Business Insight | Organization Design | Data Governance |
 | Data Science | Organizational Alignment | Data Curation |

-## CAF Perspectives and Foundational Capabilities Technical Capabilities
+## Technical Capabilities
+### **Platform Perspective**
+- The Platform Perspective includes **principles and patterns for implementing new solutions on the cloud**, and **migrating on-premises workloads** to the cloud.

-- **Platform Perspective** helps you build an enterprise-grade, scalable, hybrid cloud platform; modernize existing workloads; and implement new cloud-native solutions.
+- Platform Perspective helps you build an enterprise-grade, scalable, hybrid cloud platform; modernize existing workloads; and **implement new cloud-native solutions.**

+- Use a variety of architectural models to understand and communicate the structure of IT systems and their relationships.

+- Common **Roles** in Platform Perspective include:
+    - Chief Technology Officer (CTO)
+    - IT Managers
+    - Solutions Architects

+### **Security Perspective**
+- The Security Perspective ensures that the **organization meets security objectives** for *visibility, auditability, control, and agility*.

+- Use the AWS CAF to **structure the selection and implementation of security controls** and **permissions** that meet the organization’s needs.

-- **Security Perspective** helps you achieve the confidentiality, integrity, and availability of your data and cloud workloads.
+- Security Perspective helps you **achieve the confidentiality**, **integrity**, and **availability** of your data and cloud workloads.

+- Common **Roles** in the Security Perspective include:
+    - Chief Information Security Officer (CISO)
+    - IT Security Managers
+    - IT Security Analysts

+### **Operations Perspective**
+- The Operations Perspective helps you to **enable, run, use, operate, and recover IT workloads** to the level agreed upon with your **business stakeholders**.

-- **Operations Perspective** helps ensure that your cloud services are delivered at a level that meets the needs of your business.
+- Operations Perspective helps ensure that your cloud services are delivered at a level that meets the needs of your business.

+- The AWS CAF helps these stakeholders define current **operating procedures** and identify the **process changes** and training needed to implement successful cloud adoption.

+- Common **Roles** in the Operations Perspective include:
+    - IT Operations Managers
+    - IT Support Managers

+### Comparision b/w three Perspectives of Technical Cap...
 | Platform | Security | Operations |
 | -------- | -------- | ---------- |
 | Platform Architecture | Security Governance | Observability |